Environments, Deployment Targets, and Roles

 - Process step scoping (only run a step on a specific environment)

-Target roles are designed as a micro groping of deployment targets meant to deploy a specific project or application component.
+Target roles are designed as a micro grouping of deployment targets meant to deploy a specific project or application component.
 Below is a list of items where roles are used:

 - Project Variable scoping